-Thick rain clouds rolled in on early Sunday morning and the temperature was stuck at 45 F all morning.
+Thick rain clouds rolled in on early Sunday morning and the temperature was stuck at 45 degrees all morning.
 What a drastic change it was from 83 degrees back home.

-Next, we walked to the Alpine Pedal Path for a stroll.
-This 2.5-mile asphalt path is a multi use path that starts at Stanfield Cutoff and ends at the Solar Observatory.
+Next, we took a stroll on the Alpine Pedal Path.
+This 2.5-mile asphalt path is a multi-use path that starts at Stanfield Cutoff and ends at the Solar Observatory.
 Occasionally, cars drove by on N Shore Dr but mostly it was quiet and peaceful.

 We had a view of the lake the whole time.
 We took little trails to the lake to explore as well.

-Oh yeah, it was time to head back.
+Rain clouds were coming toward us.
+It was time to head back.
 Luckily, it only rained on Sunday and I was able to explore two trails on this trip.
 I can’t wait to share them with you!
-Until then..